pavitranew/session-4b/readme.md

 }
 ```

-Let's see if the data is being called:
+See if the data is being called:

 ```js
 fetchLab( (content) => {
   console.log(content)
 ```

-And rewrite the javascript using the new properties.
+And rewrite the javascript for the menu using the new properties.

 ```js
 fetchLab( (content) => {